CVE-2025-38276

 Technical details

-The vulnerability stems from a function waitentryunlockedexclusive() which waits for the current entry to become unlocked without advancing the XArray iterator state.
-The issue occurs because waiting for the entry to become unlocked requires dropping the XArray lock, which necessitates calling xaspause() prior to dropping the lock.
-While xas_pause() leaves the xas in a suitable state for the next iteration, it has the side effect of advancing the xas state to the next index.
-This causes the current entry being waited on to be skipped, leading to potential system warnings and improper functionality (NVD CVE).
+The vulnerability stems from a function called wait_entry_unlocked_exclusive(), which was introduced by commit 6be3e21d25ca.
+This function waits for the current entry to become unlocked without advancing the XArray iterator state.
+The issue arises because waiting for the entry to become unlocked requires dropping the XArray lock and calling xas_pause(), which inadvertently advances the xas state to the next index.
+While xas_for_each() typically handles this state change, both the callers and wait_entry_unlocked_exclusive() itself use the xas state to reload the entry, causing the current entry being waited on to be skipped (NVD).

 Impact

-The vulnerability can trigger system warnings when running xftest generic/068 on an XFS filesystem with FS DAX enabled.
-The issue manifests as intermittent warnings in the system logs, potentially affecting system stability and filesystem operations (NVD CVE).
+The vulnerability can trigger intermittent warnings when running xftest generic/068 on an XFS filesystem with FS DAX enabled.
+This can lead to system instability and potential data integrity issues in DAX-enabled filesystems (NVD).

 Additional resources